-JSCS Lower School instructional methods are designed to teach children academic skill so that they "learn how to learn".
+Lower School Carmody instructional methods are designed to teach children academic skill so that they "learn how to learn".
 Skills are directly and systematically taught, reinforced, and retaught throughout the program and at grade level.
-These children learn best through direct, systematic teaching using a multisensory approach.
+These children learn best through direct, systematic teaching using a multi-sensory approach.
 All subjects reflect the importance of the kinesthetic and tactile modalities to reinforce and bond the visual and auditory pathways for learning.
-While JSCS teachers do not always cover the quantity of content, frequently the content curriculum for each grade parallels the content within the corresponding RCDS grades.
 Teachers meet regularly between divisions (RCDS and JSCS) to plan, develop, coordinate, and evaluate curriculum.

 In Upper School students are faced with an increased amount of work to accomplish and, thus must learn to work more efficiently to be successful.
 Students in JSCS are explicitly taught executive functioning skills in addition to their academic subjects.

-The JSCS has 15-20 students in grades five, six, seven, and eight.
-All students have one JSCS teacher who is their language arts, literature and study skills teacher and one math teacher.
+All Upper School JSCS students have one JSCS teacher who is their language arts, literature and study skills teacher and one math teacher.
 In this way, teachers are able to develop close relationships with students and guide them as needed.

 Upper School JSCS students have learned how to read, but often struggle with reading fluency and integrating the study skills necessary to complete multi-step and long term assignments.
 The goal of our Upper School program is for students to succeed in a challenging independent school curriculum, while simultaneously strengthening their component reading, writing, math, and study skills.
 Students must understand those areas where they are weaker and advocate for themselves with their teachers.